 Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 Most hotels and guesthouses in Nagarkot offer free Wi-Fi for guests.
 The speed and reliability vary, but it is generally sufficient for browsing, emails, and basic communication.
-Some cafes in the main village area might offer Wi-Fi access for customers.
+Certain cafes in the main village area might offer Wi-Fi access for customers.

 Nepali is the official language.
 English is widely understood in tourist areas, hotels, restaurants, and by younger generations.
-Many hotel staff and tour guides speak good English.
+Many hotel personnel and tour guides speak good English.
 In more rural or less touristy areas, language barriers with older villagers might exist.

 Basic postal services are in Bhaktapur or Kathmandu, not typically in Nagarkot.
 If you need to send postcards or packages, plan to do so from a larger city.